 Foregen is dedicated to changing that.
 Foregen’s mission is to harness biomedical knowledge on dermal regrowth to the field of genital reconstruction for circumcised men, and to produce a therapy which will bring back the original tissue, function, and structure destroyed at circumcision.
 Only when true foreskin regeneration is possible can the harms done by circumcision be reversed – and the benefits of being intact regained.

-To read more about the functions of the foreskin, click here.
+To read more about the functions of the foreskin, click here and watch the video below.

 P. Fleiss and F. Hodges, What Your Doctor May Not Tell You About Circumcision, 2002.
 See http://www.amazon.com/What-Your-Doctor-About-Circumcision/dp/0446678805 for a preview.